vitessio/website/content/en/docs/user-guides/table-migration.md

 ## Phase 1: Migrate Reads

-Once the migration is complete, the first step in making the changes live is to migrate reads (SELECT statements) to read from the new keyspace.
-Other statements will continue to read from the `commerce` keyspace.
+Once the migration is complete, the first step in making the changes live is to migrate SELECT statements to read from the new keyspace.
+Other statements will continue to route to the `commerce` keyspace.
 By staging this as two operations, Vitess allows you to canary the changes and reduce the risks associated with migrations.
 For example, you may have a different configuration of hardware or software on the new keyspace.

 ```
 # 203: